-Acquiring the freehold interest in part of that land registered at the date of this Deed under title number TT36322 and shown coloured light blue and cross hatched red and numbered 9 on the Land Ownership Plan Two pursuant to a transfer dated [ ] of an even date between 1) Hodson and 2) Hodson CG Two.
+Acquiring the freehold interest in part of that land registered at the date of this Deed under title number TT36322 and shown coloured light blue and cross hatched red and numbered 9 on the Land Ownership Plan Two pursuant to a transfer of an even date between 1) Hodson and 2) Hodson CG Two.

-Acquiring the freehold interest in part of that land registered at the date of this Deed under title number K725773 and shown coloured blue cross hatched red and numbered 10 on Land Ownership Plan Two pursuant to a transfer dated [ ] of an even date between 1) Chilmington Green Developments and 2) Hodson CG Two.
+Acquiring the freehold interest in part of that land registered at the date of this Deed under title number K725773 and shown coloured blue cross hatched red and numbered 10 on Land Ownership Plan Two pursuant to a transfer of an even date between 1) Chilmington Green Developments and 2) Hodson CG Two.

-Acquiring the freehold interest in part of that land registered at the date of this Deed under title number K683893 and numbered 6 on Land Ownership Plan Two and that land registered at the date of this Deed under title number K333776 and also numbered 6 on Land Ownershp Plan Two pursuant to a transfer of even date between 1) Alan John Pullen and 2) Hodson CG Two.
+Acquiring the freehold interest in part of that land registered at the date of this Deed under title number K683893 and numbered 6 on Land Ownership Plan Two and that land registered at the date of this Deed under title number K333776 and also numbered 6 on Land Ownership Plan Two pursuant to a transfer of even date between 1) Alan John Pullen and 2) Hodson CG Two.

 Mr Jarvis has a freehold interest in the Site by virtue of being a joint registered proprietor with title absolute of that part of the Site registered under title number K851181 and being cross hatched in blue on Land Ownership Plan One.